yjose/reactjs-popup/docs/docs/contributing.md

 ---
 id: how-to-contribute
-position: 8
+slug: how-to-contribute
-path: Contributing
+sidebar_label: Contributing Guide
-title: React Popup | Component Contributing Guide
+title: Contributing Guide
 description: A Simple React popup component.
 Use it as a tooltip,modal,sub-menu and match more ...
 ---

-# Contributing

 ## Clone Repo